ufs-community/ufs-mrweather-app/docs/UsersGuide/source/testing.rst

 =============================

-**$CIMEROOT/scripts/query_testlists** gathers descriptions of the tests and testlists available for CESM, the components, and projects.
+**$CIMEROOT/scripts/query_testlists** gathers descriptions of the tests and testlists available for UFS, the components, and projects.

 The ``--xml-{compiler,machine,category,testlist}`` arguments can be used as in create_test (above) to focus the search.